Model-Free Assessment of Simulator Fidelity via Quantile Curves: Framework and Motivating Example

-Note that $\hat V$ is a calibrated function that is indexed both by the prescribed level $\alpha$ and by the calibration sample $\cD$.
-There are two distinct sources of randomness we must control: (i) \emph{scenario uncertainty}, coming from drawing finitely many scenarios $\psi_j \sim \Psi$, and (ii) \emph{finite-sample uncertainty} within each scenario, since $p_j$ and $q_j$ are only observed through finite samples that produce $\hat p_j$ and $\hat q_j$.
-Our construction of $\hat V(\alpha,\cD)$ explicitly addresses both layers, and the main theorem will show that we obtain non-vacuous, finite-sample coverage guarantees.
+Note that $\hat V_m$ is indexed by both the prescribed level $\tau$ and the dataset $\cD$.
+Establishing our desired result requires controlling two sources of uncertainty: (i) \emph{scenario uncertainty}, since we observe only finitely many scenarios $\{\sce_j\}_{j=1}^m \sim \scesp$, and (ii) \emph{finite-sample uncertainty} within each scenario, since $p_j$ and $q_j$ are only observed through finite samples that produce $\hat p_j$ and $\hat q_j$.
+Our construction of $\hat V_m(\tau,\cD)$ explicitly accounts for both, and the main theorem will yield non-vacuous, finite-sample coverage guarantees.

+We summarize the notations introduced in this section in Table~\ref{tab:notation}, along with few upcoming notations from Section~\ref{sec3}.